Stewards of the Land

 Click this link – Embracing a Sustainable Future: Acting Locally, Thinking Globally – to view Manitoba Pork’s 2011 green plan, including 82 commitments for improving the sustainability of Manitoba’s hog sector.
 Click here for a summarized version of the full report.
 Note that both of these documents are in the process of being updated.

 Watch the following videos for more information:

-Use of GPS technology to ensure nutrient run off does not enter lakes and streams.
+Sheldon Stott – I am part of the solution - using GPS technology to ensure nutrient run off does not enter lakes and streams.

 Scott Dick, Nutrient Management Specialist with Agra-Gold, demonstrates how he samples water from monitoring wells around manure storage systems as an early detection system and to ensure accurate reporting to protect our groundwater.